fluisgirardi/rabbitvcs_linux_mint/README.md

-# RabbitVCS 0.17 for Linux Mint 19 install script
+# RabbitVCS 0.17 for Linux Mint 19 and 20 install script